Waterdish/zelda3-android/README.md

 Original Repository: https://github.com/snesrev/zelda3

-Use the instructions on the original repository to extract the zelda3_assets.dat file from your rom and put it in Android/data/com.dishii.zelda3/files
+Use the instructions on the original repository to extract the zelda3_assets.dat file from your rom and put it in Android/data/com.dishii.zelda3/files <br>
 Running the app once will create the directory.

 NOTE: Controller only.
 No touch controls yet.